Connections & Concurrency

 However, there are common scenarios when you may want to launch

-multiple application processes that connect to the same database directory.
-Once such scenario
+multiple application processes that connect to the same database.
+One such scenario

-, Kùzu CLI embeds Kùzu and tries to creates a READ_WRITE
+, Kuzu CLI embeds Kuzu and tries to create a READ_WRITE

 Database object.
 So if your notebook process already